Nordic countries

-The Nordic countries (also known as the Nordics or Norden; lit. 'the North') are a geographical and cultural region in Northern Europe, as well as the Arctic and North Atlantic oceans.
+The Nordic countries (also known as the Nordics or Norden; lit. 'the North') are a geographical and cultural region in Northern Europe and North America, as well as the Arctic and North Atlantic oceans.
 It includes the sovereign states of Denmark, Finland, Iceland, Norway (Note: Two unincorporated territories in the Arctic Ocean, Svalbard and Jan Mayen, are considered integral parts of the Kingdom of Norway and are sometimes included in definitions of the Nordic countries.
-Norway's three dependencies in the Southern Hemisphere (Bouvet Island and two areas subject to the Antarctic Treaty System, Peter I Island and Queen Maud Land), all of which are uninhabited and geographically remote from the Nordic region, are not generally included in the term.) and Sweden; the autonomous territories of the Faroe Islands and Greenland; and the autonomous region of Åland.
+Norway's three dependencies in the Southern Hemisphere (Bouvet Island and two areas subject to the Antarctic Treaty System, Peter I Island and Queen Maud Land), all of which are uninhabited and geographically remote from the Nordic region, are not generally included in the term.), and Sweden, the autonomous territories of the Faroe Islands and Greenland, and the autonomous region of Åland.

 The Nordic countries have much in common in their way of life, history, religion and social and economic model.
 They have a long history of political unions and other close relations but do not form a singular state or federation today.
 The Scandinavist movement sought to unite Denmark, Norway and Sweden into one country in the 19th century.
 With the dissolution of the union between Norway and Sweden (Norwegian independence), the independence of Finland in the early 20th century and the 1944 Icelandic constitutional referendum, this movement expanded into the modern organised Nordic cooperation.
 Since 1962, this cooperation has been based on the Helsinki Treaty that sets the framework for the Nordic Council and the Nordic Council of Ministers.